AmaraMai/JS-Challenge-Password-Generator/README.md

 # Password-Generator

-This is a README.md file for a second challenge of my coding bootcamp.
+This is a README.md file for a third challenge of my coding bootcamp.

 This project was made as a part of UMN's coding bootcamp.
 We were asked to create an application using using JavaScript to generate a random and secure password.